kingroryg/lprimeroo.github.io.old/_posts/2024-12-15-steer-llama-3.md

     torch_dtype=torch.float16,  # Use half precision to save memory device_map="auto"
 )

-print(f"Model loaded: {model_name}")
 ```

-Make sure you have the necessary permissions to access the model.
-For Llama-3, you'll likely need to request access through Meta's official channels and configure your HuggingFace token appropriately.

-## Collecting Activations for Contrasting Examples

 The foundation of creating a steering vector is collecting model activations for contrasting examples.
 For example, if we want to create a "technical vs. casual" steering vector, we need examples of both technical and casual text.